RedisLabs/redislabs-docs/content/ri/using-redisinsight/memory-analysis.md

   1. Using the [SYNC](https://redis.io/commands/sync) command.
      This is the preferred approach and is used if possible.
-     Redis has a `SYNC` command that slaves use to synchronize with the master.
+     Redis has a `SYNC` command that replicas use to synchronize with the master.
-     Our agent pretends to be a slave and sends the `SYNC` command to the instance, which responds with all its data as it would to a slave trying to synchronize with it.
+     Our agent pretends to be a replica and sends the `SYNC` command to the instance, which responds with all its data as it would to a replica trying to synchronize with it.
   1. Using the [DUMP](https://redis.io/commands/dump) command.
      Cloud providers do not support the `SYNC` command, so that approach won't work.
      But they do support the `DUMP` command.